wp-plugins/tp/readme.txt

 1. Download the plugin, unzip it and upload it to `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to Settings &raquo; TweetPress and enter your key and secret.

+== Frequently Asked Questions ==

+= When I click "Sign in with Twitter", I get a 404 error page. what can I do? =

+Well, TweetPress uses rewrite, so check your Settings > Permalink page and make sure rewrite is enabled.

+= I'm getting an error when I try to sign in with my twitter user: "Twitter user not recognized!" =

+Make sure you've linked your twitter and wordpress accounts, you can do that in your /wp-admin/profile.php page.